dmitryjum/user_image_django_api/README.md

   - By author (case-insensitive)
   - By maximum width
   - By maximum height
+- Pagination for image retrieval
-- Database seeded with 100 initial images
+- Database seeded with initial images from an external source
+- Dynamic test data generation for robust testing

 ## Technologies Used